zeek/zeek-docs/scripts/base/bif/zeekygen.bif.zeek.rst

    a Zeek script.

-   :name: the name of a Zeek script.
+   :param name: the name of a Zeek script.
 It must be a relative path to where
          it is located within a particular component of ZEEKPATH and use the same file name extension/suffix as the actual file (e.g. ".zeek").